Everything You Need to Know About Installing and Owning a Kayak Pool in 2022

-I had never heard of Kayak Pools before, and didn’t consider an above-ground pool.
-Until I was made aware of in-ground pool costs, plus the absurd wait-time of 1-2 years, I had to hear my options out.
+I had never heard of Kayak Pools before and didn’t consider an above-ground pool.
+Until I was made aware of in-ground pool costs, plus the absurd wait time of 1-2 years, I had to hear my options out.

 Since I only recommend companies and brands I use and trust, please contact me directly if you want to learn more about our installer company located here in the Northeast of the United States.

-Lower cost
+1. Lower cost

 Much lower cost (about half as much if not a third as much compared to an in-ground pool).
 For a Kayak pool that’s 40×20 (with a 32×16 swim area), the base cost is about $40K USD.
 This includes the railing the pool which helps it immediately “meets code” and ensure safety.
-This was a huge plus for us as railings and fences these days also cost a fortune without any exaggerations, we are talking thousands (and sometimes over ten thousands) in purchasing fences alone.
+This was a huge plus for us as railings and fences these days also cost a fortune without any exaggerations, we are talking thousands (and sometimes over ten thousand) in purchasing fences alone.

 This may sound higher than you expected.
 I suspect the pandemic has increased costs on all fronts including production, delivery and even storage possibly.
 A recent trip to Koopman Lumber helped me realize how much more expensive PVC has become even in the past two years.
 Many parts of the Kayak pools look to be made of PVC (though please don’t me to any technical details of this post).

-Lower maintenance
+2. Lower maintenance

-Owning a pool is not maintenance free for any owners.
+Owning a pool is not maintenance-free for any owners.
 We watch our in-ground pool friends to have to constantly babysit their pools especially when it comes to balancing the chemicals.
 That is, if they choose to have a chlorine pool.
 The filters have to work well in woodsy areas.
 Otherwise the leaves and bugs are there to get your pool.
 Most people don’t hear these things when you purchase a pool.

-We love salt water pools and highly recommend this option.
-The water feels light on the skin without over drying or the intense smell nobody’s a fan of.
+We love saltwater pools and highly recommend this option.
+The water feels light on the skin without over-drying or the intense smell nobody’s a fan of.
 While salt water does cost extra, it requires no maintenance after you pour in the salt.
-Chlorine and chemicals aren’t free, so chlorine pools will incur more cost during maintenance, whereas salt water pool, all we need to do is to keep a couple of extra bags of pool salt in the garage (that’s $7/bag from Home Depot or Walmart).
+Chlorine and chemicals aren’t free, so chlorine pools will incur more cost during maintenance, whereas saltwater pool, all we need to do is to keep a couple of extra bags of pool salt in the garage (that’s $7/bag from Home Depot or Walmart).

-It looks good too!
+3. It looks good too!

-Since installing the pool, we’ve received many complicates without borders.
+Since installing the pool, we’ve received many complications without borders.
 My mom has shared images and videos of the pool with her friends in China, and our neighbors think it looks bright and sharp!
 You have a choice of white or light grey for the deck.
 We chose grey for maintenance reasons.
 The deck is easy to brush and clean off.

 How much does everything cost?
 Any hidden costs?